rbb/amz_books_sales_ranks/README.md

 # Basic Steps

-After manually downloading the list of books and putting it into `slipstream_sci_fi.txt', I process the list with the following steps:
+After manually downloading the list of books and putting it into `slipstream_sci_fi.txt`, I process the list with the following steps:

    * get rid of punctuation in the list.
 For each book in the list, put all the words into a list.